Knowing what to wear in Sri Lanka will save you a lot of hassle when actually visiting.

 Packing cubes can help you keep your stuff organized inside a backpack, even when you are unorganized.
 I’d also recommend taking some dry bags to store your electronics – your camera, cables and whatever else you don’t want to get wet.

 If your trip to Sri Lanka will involve a bit of everything, you need to pack a bit of everything when it comes to shoes.
+In general, comfortable shoes are what to wear in Sri Lanka.

 This is a list of shoes that should go in your Sri Lanka packing list.